floorplanner/pano-viewer/README.md

 var my_pano = Panorama.new( /*selector*/ /*, opts = {}*/ );
 ```

+*The `selector` argument can be any string representing a selector, using `document.querySelector` in the background it will simply use the first node and dump the rest.*

 ### Stop / Start / Toggle auto rotate

 **Start auto rotate**